m-voit/concepts-of-programming-languages/study-project/paper.md

 However, to stay within the scope of this paper, the focus will be on the functional aspects of JavaScript.
 These will be presented in the following sections.

-## Parser for boolean expressions
+## Parser for Boolean expressions

-The parser for boolean expressions is a practical example to compare functional programming in Go and JavaScript.
+The parser for Boolean expressions is a practical example to compare functional programming in Go and JavaScript.
 It is implemented using functional programming concepts and will be used to provide code examples for various functional programming aspects discussed later.
 Generally speaking the parser is built using parser combinators, which are suited to be implemented with functional programming.
-The parser parses boolean expressions with the following EBNF grammar.
+The parser parses Boolean expressions with the following EBNF grammar.

 ```ebnf
 <expression> ::= <term> { <or> <term> }